barryclark/jekyll-now/archive.md

 permalink: /COVID19/archive/
 ---

+### May 31st thoughts & takeaways:

+* The past week has been eventful, to say the least.
+Between severe weather and protests average speeds have fallen sharply.
+Traffic incidents have increased as well.

+* Traffic volumes increased to a new high water mark on Friday.
+It was the highest volume in a single day since March 14th, the day after schools were closed.

+* Over Memorial Day weekend, shared micromobility daily trip totals broke 1,000 for the first time since March 23rd.

+***

 ### May 27th thoughts & takeaways:

 * I've changed some of the plots around and changed the intersections I've been looking at for the volume & speed plots.
 A few were locations stopped reporting data over the course of the past month so those were removed.